Guidelines for Male-Female Friendships

 Be Accountable to a God Buddy

 Your companionships with God Buddies are the closest, most reliable friendships you should have.
 They will hold you accountable and provide a healthy balance of characteristics that feed your God-given masculinity.
-Having honest discussions with your GB can even reveal the early stages of an emotional affair or physical action that may be heading to inappropriate behavior.
+Having honest discussions with your GB can even reveal the early stages of an emotional affair.
+Do this before any physical action may head to inappropriate behavior.

-Following a code of conduct with proper boundaries, being open about your interactions (especially the digital kind), and confessing anything even close to an indiscretion, are the keys to becoming a man, who is becoming more like Christ.
+Following a code of conduct includes proper boundaries.
+Be open about your interactions (especially the digital kind) with any female who is not your wife.
+Confess anything even close to an indiscretion.
+These are the keys to becoming a man becoming more like Christ.

-Most importantly, sticking to the God Buddy Code in your male-female relationships allows you to come before God with a clear conscience so He can bless all your friendships.
+Most importantly, sticking to these God Buddy Codes allows you to come before God with a clear conscience so He can bless all your friendships.
 God certainly delights in all of our relationships, especially when they demonstrate Christian love for one another.